kapin-k/dna-demo-app/README.md

     - Step 3: Go to the 'ios' folder
     - Step 4: Open 'dnademo.xcworkspace' using your Xcode
-    - Step 5: Click on the run button on the top-left corner of the screen.
+    - Step 5: Click on the run button on the top-left corner of the screen

         -> Choose target simulator by clicking on available devices dropdown option near your project name. (next to the run button)
             (or) Xcode Menu -- Product -- Destination -- *choose from available device*